iyifr/iyifr/README.md

 # Hey, i'm iyi

-- Full-stack engineer.
-- Rookie open-sourceror building things in the dart and typescript ecosystems.
+- Wannabe cracked hacker.
-- Working on H4 (Lightweight HTTP framework for Dart)
+- Working on H4 (Lightweight HTTP framework for Dart).
-- Interested in Networking Protocols and Frontend Design Systems
+- I like coding websites with svelte, a lot.
+- Functional programming cultist.
+- Evangelizing Svelte, Deno and Zig to all ye who hear me.